avhou/rai/assignment/assignment2/report/rai-report.md

 The introduction of ChatGPT [@chatgpt] on November 30, 2022 changed the discussions about AGI.
 Did OpenAI, the company behind ChatGPT, achieve AGI?
 The authors of [@chatgpt1] investigate whether the technique of human-centric functional modeling (HCFM) can be used to provide a functional definition of intelligence that can be used to confirm whether ChatGPT can be classified as an AGI.
 They conclude several HCFM criteria are not met.
 The authors of [@chatgpt2] designate ChatGPT as an AGI.

 In this paper we want to examine the opinions on AGI of both the scientific and the non-scientific community.
 We use natural language processing (NLP) to analyze the transcripts of a collection of Youtube videos, and try to compare the topics discussed and the sentiment about AGI in these communities both before and after the introduction of ChatGPT.
+In particular, we wish to examine whether the opinion on the safety of AGI systems has changed over time.

 # Goal

 In this paper, we aim to investigate whether the introduction of ChatGPT changed the topics discussed in the scientific and non-scientific community.
+Are experts talking more about safety aspects of AGI systems?
 We formulate a first research question.

 > **RQ 1 : Did the introduction of ChatGPT change the topics discussed in the scientific and non-scientific AGI community? **

 Furthermore, we are interested in investigating whether sentiment about AGI has changed after the introduction of ChatGPT.
-Risks related to AGI were already studied before the introduction of ChatGPT, but new questions were raised, e.g. the potential for abuse, the unjustified use of source datasets, copyright issues, and hallucination of results.
+Risks related to AGI were already studied before the introduction of ChatGPT, but new questions questions about safe use of ChatGPT were raised, e.g. the potential for abuse, the unjustified use of source datasets, copyright issues, and hallucination of results.
 We formulate a second research question.

 > **RQ 2 : Did the introduction of ChatGPT change the general sentiment about AGI in the scientific and non-scientific AGI community? **